- Applications must be submitted by the stated deadlines.

 - Those applicants scheduled for auditions will receive notification approximately one month prior to the audition.
 Pre-screening results will also be sent at that time.

-- No admissions decisions will be confirmed until all credentials and required documents are on file.
+- No admissions decisions can be made until all credentials and required documents are on file.

 - You may not apply more than two times per degree level in the Music Division if you receive unfavorable results.